Woman's ear ornament

 Historic Period: 19th century - Early/Mid

-Production Place: Marquesas Islands, Oceania, Pacific
+Production Place: Marquesas Islands, Pacific

 Credit Line: Donated by Robert and Lisa Sainsbury, 1973